torontojs/communityhub/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please create a new issue with the vulnerability.
+Please create a new issue with the vulnerability or contact one of the maintainers about it.